 We are a clinical-stage genetic medicines company with a limited operating history.
 We commenced active operations in 2012.
 Our operations to date have been limited to organizing and staffing our company, research and development activities, manufacturing, preclinical and clinical development, patient advocacy activities, business planning and raising capital.
 Prior to 2017, all of our product candidates were in the preclinical development stage.
-We are conducting clinical trials of our two lead programs in HD and we expect to deliver data from both trials in the second half of 2020.
-We expect to advance additional CNS programs into clinical development in the second half of 2020, including our SNP3 program for the treatment of HD and our C9orf72 program for the treatment of ALS and FTD.
+We are conducting clinical trials of our two most advanced programs in HD and expect to deliver data from those trials at the end of the first quarter of 2021.
+Also in 2021, we expect to initiate dosing in three new clinical trials with compounds containing our novel PN backbone chemistry modifications, including WVE-003 in HD, WVE-04 in ALS and FTD, and WVE-N531 in DMD.
+Beyond neurology, we are advancing our first ADAR editing program in alpha-1 antitrypsin disorders.
+We are also evaluating our ophthalmology programs and continue to explore additional targets in neurology and hepatic disorders.
 We have not yet demonstrated our ability to successfully complete pivotal clinical trials, obtain marketing approvals, or conduct sales and marketing activities necessary for successful product commercialization.
 We have limited experience manufacturing our products at commercial scale or arranging for a third party to do so on our behalf.
 Typically, it takes many years to develop and commercialize a therapeutic from the time it is discovered to when it is available for treating patients.
 Further, drug development is a capital-intensive and highly speculative undertaking that involves a substantial degree of risk.
 You should consider our prospects in light of the costs, uncertainties, delays and difficulties frequently encountered by biotechnology companies in the early stages of clinical development, such as ours.
-Any predictions about our future success or viability may not be as accurate as they could be if we had a longer operating history or a history of successfully developing and commercializing pharmaceutical products.
+Any predictions about our future success or viability may not be as accurate as they could be if we had a longer operating history or a history of successfully devel